piclas-framework/piclas/docs/documentation/userguide/tools.md

 (sssec:tools-maintain-database-species)=
 #### Species parameters

-The first option loops over all atom species in the database and compares the electronic excitation states (datasets in the .h5 file) to the electronic excitation states from the [NIST database](https://physics.nist.gov/PhysRefData/ASD/levels_form.html).
-This option is currently only available for atom species due to the lack of data in other databases for molecules.
-Afterwards, the attribute values including the mass and heat of formation are compared with data obtained from the [Active Thermochemical Tables](https://atct.anl.gov/) for all species.
-Currently the verification of electronic excitation states for molecules is not implemented yet due to the lack of data in other databases.

 After selecting to edit/maintain species the script offers the following options

     1 check existing species  or